Americans with Disabilities Act

 The City has appointed an ADA Coordinator to answer questions and provide assistance to the City’s residents and visitors on ADA-related matters:

-Rachel Joy, ADA Coordinator / Community Relations Manager and Compliance Officer
+Rachel Joy, ADA Coordinator / Equity and Engagement Director

 City of Champaign

 Champaign, IL 61820